HanesBrands (HBI) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from HBI as it approaches its next earnings release, which is expected to be November 5, 2020.
 In that report, analysts expect HBI to post earnings of $0.36 per share.
 This would mark a year-over-year decline of 33.33%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.60 billion, down 14.06% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.43 per share and revenue of $6.32 billion.
-These totals would mark changes of -18.75% and -9.35%, respectively, from last year.
+HBI's full-year Zacks Consensus Estimates are calling for earnings of $1.45 per share and revenue of $6.32 billion.
+These results would represent year-over-year changes of -17.61% and -9.35%, respectively.

-Investors should also note any recent changes to analyst estimates for HBI.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for HBI.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-HBI is currently sporting a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.8% higher.
+HBI is currently a Zacks Rank #1 (Strong Buy).

-Valuation is also important, so investors should note that HBI has a Forward P/E ratio of 12.09 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 45.98.
+In terms of valuation, HBI is currently trading at a Forward P/E ratio of 12.19.
+Its industry sports an average Forward P/E of 47.31, so we one might conclude that HBI is trading at a discount comparatively.

-Meanwhile, HBI's PEG ratio is currently 3.66.
+It is also worth noting that HBI currently has a PEG ratio of 3.69.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-HBI's industry had an average PEG ratio of 6.82 as of yesterday's close.
+Textile - Apparel stocks are, on average, holding a PEG ratio of 6.3 based on yesterday's closing prices.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 61, which puts it in the top 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 30, putting it in the top 12% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.